Milo (drink): Derivative products

 Milo was available as a snack in cube form in Nigeria, Ghana and Dubai in 1975.

 The Milo chocolate bar was a brand of brownie, caramel, Milo and chocolate-covered candy bars, produced by Nestlé for sale in Australia and available in 2006.
 It included ingredients of Milo powder.
 It claimed to be the only milk chocolate with "choco malt" and "all natural ingredients including cocoa, milk and malt".
 The chocolate bar was discontinued in Australia in 2003, replaced with an "energy food bar", which as of 2021 is no longer available either.
 Two varieties of Milo snack bars can be bought in packs of six.

 As of 2006, there was also Milo cereal (described as "cornflakes with a Milo coating"), Milo smoothies, Milo mousse, and Milo ice-cream (a vanilla ice-cream coated with hard Milo/chocolate shell).

+In South Africa, Milo Cereal and Milo Chocolate bars are available and sold in most supermarkets.

 Milo nuggets have been available since 1994 in Southeast Asia and Colombia.
 Milo cereal balls and a range of other derivative products are marketed by Tesco in Malaysia.